 Cannabis can be used medicinally

-Cannabis is a therapeutic aid that helps me enjoy sex so I feel whole again.
+I use cannabis as a therapeutic aid for sex, so I relax and reduce the pain that I often feel during intercourse.
 Some women can just have a quickie in the bathroom with their husband on a whim, I can’t do that…yet.
 I used to, many moons ago but now it’s different, I don’t feel bad about it anymore, I adapt.
 Part of that is using a bit of cannabis so I can enjoy sex with my husband.

 Cannabis is sensual